aio-libs/aiohttp/docs/client_reference.rst

       :param file_path: Path to file from where cookies will be imported, :class:`str` or :class:`pathlib.Path` instance.

+Client exceptions
+^^^^^^^^^^^^^^^^^

+Exception hierarchy has been significantly modified in version 2.0. aiohttp defines only exceptions that covers connection handling and server response misbehaviors.
+For developer specific mistakes, aiohttp uses python standard exceptions like `ValueError` or `TypeError`.

+Reading a response content may raise a :exc:`ClientPayloadError` exception.
+This exception indicates errors specific to the payload encoding.
+Such as invalid compressed data, malformed chunked-encoded chunks or not enough data that satisfy the content-length header.

+Hierarchy of exceptions:

+* `ClientError` - Base class for all client specific exceptions

+ - `ClientResponseError` - exceptions that could happen after we get response from server

+  * `WSServerHandshakeError` - web socket server response error

+    - `ClientHttpProxyError` - proxy response

+ - `ClientConnectionError` - exceptions related to low-level connection problems

+  * `ClientOSError` - subset of connection errors that are initiated by an OSError exception

+    - `ClientConnectorError` - connector related exceptions

+      * `ClientProxyConnectionError` - proxy connection initialization error

+        - `ServerConnectionError` - server connection related errors

+      * `ServerDisconnectedError` - server disconnected

+      * `ServerTimeoutError` - server operation timeout, (read timeout, etc)

+      * `ServerFingerprintMismatch` - server fingerprint mismatch

+ - `ClientPayloadError` - This exception can only be raised while reading the response payload if one of these errors occurs: invalid compression, malformed chunked encoding or not enough data that satisfy content-length header.

 .. disqus::
   :title: aiohttp client reference